Dark-Gran/SMC/README.md

 - Trajectory-projection was added because no matter the speeds and sizes (= difficulty), the game will always be about _if_, _where_, and _when_ will two specific circles meet (and what will be the result).
 - Basic obstacles were added to illustrate the main gameplay-concept in a combination with classic puzzle-game features (walls, doors and movable walls).
 The combination ensures that there will always be "new possible original levels" to create (= allows a business model based on adding levels).

+### What The Future Holds

+Current gameplay requires more testing: the game's difficulty changes drastically with speeds and sizes.

+The game was meant to be a relaxing experience, playable by people of all ages, where the basic description would be _"there are floating circles, and you can easily touch them to make them smaller/bigger and faster/slower"_.
+However the similarities with classic billiard are very obvious and it may be worth considering a change of direction (to a more "angle + timing" based game).

+_Link to tester forums will be provided soon._

 ## Known Issues